parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 This repository contains the docker image for Cloudsuite's Graph Analytics benchmark.

-The Graph Analytics benchmark relies the Spark framework to perform graph analytics on large-scale datasets.
+The Graph Analytics benchmark relies on the Spark framework to perform graph analytics on large-scale datasets.
 Apache provides a graph processing library, GraphX, designed to run on top of Spark.
-The benchmark performs PageRank on a Twitter dataset.
+As an example, this benchmark performs PageRank on a Twitter dataset.

 ### Datasets